jonbhanson/flutter_native_splash/README.md

   # web_image_mode can be one of the following modes: center, contain, stretch, and cover.
   #web_image_mode: center

   # To hide the notification bar, use the fullscreen parameter.
-Has no affect in web since web
+Has no effect in web since web
   # has no notification bar.
 Defaults to false.
   # NOTE: Unlike Android, iOS will not automatically show the notification bar when the app loads.
   #       To show the notification bar, add the following code to your Flutter app: